 I am a political theorist.
 At Johns Hopkins University, I am an associate professor in the Department of Political Science.
-You can access my most recent curriculum vitae here.

 My research is on critical race and feminist theory, migration, transnationalism, empire, and racial capitalism.
 It has been supported by the Humboldt Stiftung, the Global Arts & Humanities Society of Fellows, the Princeton University Center for Human Values, and the Max Weber Programme.